nxp-auto-goldvip/gvip/can-gw/README.rst

 4. Running CAN to ethernet slow path:

-   a) Do the HW setup from :ref:`can_gw_hw_setup`

-   b) Connect one host PC ETH port to the board's PFE-MAC2 ETH port.
+   a) Connect one host PC ETH port to the board's PFE-MAC2 ETH port.

-   c) Start GoldVIP Docker container on PC (see :ref:`building_goldvip_docker_image` chapter)
+   b) Start GoldVIP Docker container on PC (see :ref:`building_goldvip_docker_image` chapter)

-   d) Run on host PC can-to-eth-slow-path-m7-host.sh script to measure performance for CAN to
+   c) Run on host PC can-to-eth-slow-path-m7-host.sh script to measure performance for CAN to
       ethernet routing, with various payload sizes and time gaps between CAN frames e.g.::

         sudo ./eth-slow-path-host.sh -s 64 -g 10 <can> <eth>